AdinaP-ART/Durkan-RLO-Resident/README.md

-# Durkan Regen v4 — Resident App + Back Office
+# Durkan Regen v4 — Resident App + RLO

 ## What's new in v4
 - **Access code login** — each resident gets a unique code (e.g. `DRK-F14-2847`) from their welcome letter.
 They can only see their own flat's appointments.